Financial Aid Satisfactory Progress

 Mike, who was in good standing after summer school, does

-NOT meet the SAP requirements in fall quarter.
+NOT meet the SP requirements in fall quarter.
 Mike would be on warning for winter

 quarter OR the next quarter that he attends.
 For the following quarter Mike could

 If during a quarter when a student is on Warning (no appeal needed) or Probation (an approved appeal is needed),